sematext/docs/docs/monitoring/tag-support.md

 ## Special Tags

-Following tags are treated as special in Sematext Cloud and cannot be used in tag aliases, App agent YAMLs and as custom fields in logs.
-There are used to correlate data across multiple Apps.
+The following tags are treated as special in Sematext Cloud and cannot be used in tag aliases, App agent YAMLs and as custom fields in logs.
+They are used to correlate data across multiple Apps.
 Refer to [Special Logs Fields](/logs/special-fields/) for list of special fields in logs.

 ### Common Tags